-FISTULA Treatment & Diagnosis in Kondapur, Hyderabad
+FISTULA Treatment & Surgery in Kondapur, Hyderabad

 Inflammations can create fistulas in the human body.
 These inflammations cause sores in the inner linings of the internal organs of the body.
 Fistulas act like a hole or tunnel between blood vessels, arteries, veins, or even organs.
 Women are the most prone to fistulas.
 They get fistulas in the vaginas or urinary tract and bladder because of obstructed childbirth, infection, or injury during pelvic surgery.

 A fistula is an unusual and abnormal connection that connects two parts of the body.
 For example, a fistula can connect a blood vessel with an organ, which was not linked previously.
 The cause of fistulas can be surgeries, inflammation, infections, or an injury.

 - Blind fistula that has one open end and connects two structures.

 - A complete fistula which has two openings both outside and inside the body

 - Horseshoe fistula that links the anus to the skin surface after going around the rectum.

 - An incomplete fistula forms a tube-like structure from the skin and is closed from the inside.
 It does not link to any internal organs.

 - Fistulas can be congenital.
 Some people are born with fistulas.